fatso83/retry-dynamic-import/README.md

 ### React utility

-Additionallly, you can `import reactLazyWithRetry from '@fatso83/retry-dynamic-import/react-lazy'` for a utility that can be used instead of React.lazy() for lazy imports with retries.
+Additionallly, you can `import {reactLazyWithRetry} from '@fatso83/retry-dynamic-import'` for a utility that can be used instead of React.lazy() for lazy imports with retries.

-_React is not a dependency of this package_, which means you can use it with Svelte or VanillaJS without pulling in extra dependencies, but if you use the `react-lazy` sub-export you will of course need to have React in your dependency tree :)
+_React is not a dependency of this package_, which means you can use it with Svelte or VanillaJS without pulling in extra dependencies, but if you use the `react-lazy` sub-export you will of course need to have React in your dependency tree :) It is also marked as [side-effect free, so any React imports are pruned][pruning] if you do not use this library.

 ### reactLazyWithRetry